OTAcademy/RME/README.md

 Other Applications
 ==========

-* To host your MMORPG game server, you can use [The Forgotten Server](https://github.com/Zbizu/forgottenserver).
+* To host your MMORPG game server, you can use [The Forgotten Server Plus](https://github.com/Zbizu/forgottenserver).
 * To play your MMORPG game, you can use [OTClient 1.0](https://github.com/Mehah/otclient)
 * To map your MMORPG game, you can use this map editor.